mongodb/terraform-provider-mongodbatlas/contributing/testing-best-practices.md

     - Run the tests in serial (`resource.Test` instead of `resource.ParallelTest`) if the tests are fast and saving resources is prefered.
     - Don’t use `ProjectIDExecution` and create a project for each test if a faster test execution is prefered even if more resources are needed.
 - Main way to reduce use of clusters is `ClusterNameExecution`.
 This function returns the name of a cluster that is created for the current execution of tests for a resource.
 Similar precautions to project reuse must be taken here.
 If a global resource to cluster is being tested (e.g. cluster global config) then it's prefered to run tests in serial or create their own clusters.
-- Plural data sources can be challeging to test when tests run in parallel or they share projects and/or clusters.
+- Plural data sources can be challenging to test when tests run in parallel or they share projects and/or clusters.
 In that case:
   - Don't check for a specific total count as other tests can also create resources.
 As an example you can check that there are results using `acc.IntGreatThan(0)`.
   - Don't assume results are in a certain order, use functions like `resource.TestCheckTypeSetElemNestedAttrs` or `resource.TestCheckTypeSetElemAttr`.